 1. Introduction

 The Root Zone Evolution Review Committee (hereinafter referred to as the “Committee” or “RZERC”) reviews proposed architectural changes to the content of the DNS root zone, the systems including both hardware and software components used in executing changes to the DNS root zone, and the mechanisms used for distribution of the DNS root zone.
 As determined necessary by the Committee, It provides recommendations to the ICANN Board of Directors related to these proposed changes.

+For the types of proposals that RZERC expects to receive, the ICANN Board is likely to receive input from other groups, supporting organizations, and advisory committees.
+RZERC's recommendations on a given proposal may not necessarily be in alignment with these other groups, including those that have appointed members to RZERC.

 Resolution 2016.08.09.02 of the ICANN Board establishes the Charter of the Committee.
 This document contains a set of procedures, developed by the Committee, regarding its operation.
 It will be reviewed regularly to ensure they are current.